emtee40/APDE-wiki/Home.md

 ### How do I use multitouch?

 AKEric has two [blog](http://www.akeric.com/blog/?p=1411) [posts](http://www.akeric.com/blog/?p=1435) about multitouch that are helpful.
 Additionally, the example CalsignLabs/Drift implements multitouch and can serve as a reference.

+### How do I fix "Parse Error: There is a problem parsing the package"?

+APDE has finished building your sketch and it goes to install, but instead of the installer you see a dialog that says "Parse Error: There is a problem parsing the package".
+The following solution has been successful for a number of users: Go to Settings > Build and then disable "Build on Internal Storage" and enable "Keep Build Folder".
+If this doesn't work then please open an issue in this repository or send me an email.